magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 To pass Manual QA, the extension must meet the following requirements:

-1. Installs with Composer
+1. Installs with Composer.
 1. Compiles without errors using the following command: [`deploy:mode:set production`](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html#change-to-production-mode)
-1. Extension has all supportive documentation that complies with [Documentation guides](#Documentation and Resources)
+1. Extension has all supporting documentation that complies with the [documentation requirements](#Documentation and Resources)
-1. Works with each version of Magento that is shown as supported in the extension product profile.
+1. Works with each version of Magento that the extension claims to support in the extension product profile.

    -  Basic Magento functionality works as expected with the installed extension.
-   -  Basic test suite includes, but not limited to the following scenarios :
+   -  Basic test suite includes, but is not limited to the following scenarios:

       -  Create order as guest user (Simple product, Configurable product)
       -  Create a new customer